w3c/csswg-drafts/css-backgrounds/transition-updated-cr-2017-09.md

 * CSS Overflow Module Level 3   (WD)
 * CSS Level 2 Revision 2 (CSS 2.2) Specification  (FPWD)

-These are primarily to link to the latest definitions of each term.  (@@@to be checked)
+These are primarily to link to the latest definitions of each term.

 ## Wide Review